-When I say the word acceptance, there’s a part of you that wishes and wishes you could accept this but another part of you that feels like “hell no, I will NEVER accept this.”
+When I say the word acceptance, there’s a part of you that wishes and wishes you could accept your child’s diagnosis, but another part of you feels like “hell no, I will NEVER accept this.”

-Now the reason why I am talking about this is that my entire perspective and view shifted when I got to the point of acceptance and I want that for every single parent raising a child with autism or epilepsy or any kind of special needs.
+Now the reason why I am talking about this is because my entire perspective and view shifted when I got to the point of acceptance with Remy, and I want that for every single parent raising a child with autism or epilepsy or any kind of special needs.

 Why autism and epilepsy?
-Well, because that is what I have experience in because my daughter Remy has both of those things.
+That is what I have experience in because my daughter Remy has both of those things.
 She has a disorder called pcdh19 which is a genetic disorder that causes her to have epilepsy and autism.

 What Life Looked Like From An Outside Perspective

-The only solution, was for me to fight.
+The only solution was for me to fight.
 Fight and resist every part of it.
 I was going to protest God and get his attention enough to change my life and child.
-It sounds totally irrational, but those are the games we play in our head when we are up against the corner.
+It sounds totally irrational, but those are the games we play in our heads when we are up against the corner.
 Whatever I could do NOT to accept it.

 But the more I fought, the more I realized it was doing no good.
 Whenever there is a war against something, it always leads to catastrophic results.
 We have a war against drugs and drugs and crimes are at an all-time high.

 So if I have a war against autism or epilepsy, it’s only going to hurt Remy and everyone else around her.
 I realized that me NOT accepting autism and epilepsy was only going to make everything worse.